 The human body is made up of millions of cells that work to maintain the body's overall system and function.
 Each cell, in turn, has its own set of processes designed to carry out necessary cell functions.
 Nucleic acid plays an essential role in coordinating and maintaining individual cell processes throughout the body.

 Nucleic acid is the chemical compounds that make up a cell's genetic information.
-Deoxribonucleic acid (DNA) and ribonucleic acid (RNA) are the most common forms.
+Deoxribonucleic acid are the most common forms.
 The DNA double-helix strands and RNA strands are connected to structural units, or molecules called nucleotides.
 The sequence in which nucleotides are positioned on a DNA/RNA strand determines what code a nucleic acid holds.
 Each of these structural units contains a sugar, a phosphate group and a base material.
 Both DNA and RNA combine with protein materials to carry out cell division and cell repair processes.

 Cell repair and cell reproduction processes are encoded within the structural make-up of nucleic acids.
 DNA strands are responsible for maintaining the cell's genetic information, while RNA strands work to coordinate cell processes according to these genetic instructions.
 RNA molecules are also involved in manufacturing the proteins needed by the cell for normal function.
 In order to coordinate all of these processes, the RNA nucleic acids reside in the cytoplasm that surrounds the nucleus, while DNA strands are located in the nucleus of the cell.